Current Grant Program Guidelines

 8. Reporting Requirements

-All awarded grantees will be required to submit a Final Report on or before June 21, 2024.
+All awarded grantees will be required to submit a Final Report on or before June 16, 2025.
 WSMA will provide a template for reports and all grantees will be required to use the WSMA Grant Portal for report submission.
-Please contact the Grant & Project Specialist, Jena Yang at jena@wamicrobiz.org for additional details.
+Please contact Lisa Smith at lisa@wamicrobiz.org for additional details.

-• Questions regarding this RFP should be addressed to the Grant & Project Specialist, Jena Yang at jena@wamicrobiz.org
+• Technical Assistance regarding this RFP and Guidelines should be addressed to Lisa Smith, WSMA Executive Director at lisa@wamicrobiz.org

 Tab 1: Contact Information

-1. Organization Information (if an account is not already set up)
+1. Organization Information (if a grantee account is not already set up)

 • Organization Name